Code of Conduct,

 • All Guardian ticket holders are required to produce valid proof of age identification when arriving at the Festival Gate

-• All Guardian and associated Youth and Child ticket holders within a group must arrive at the Festival Gate together.
-No Youth or Child ticket holder will be permitted entry without their Guardian being present.
+• All Guardian and associated Youth and Child ticket holders within a group must arrive at the Festival Gate together AND must be aware of the location of the child/youth at all times.

 • Due to liquor licensing conditions within the Festival precinct, all minors must be accompanied by a Guardian when they enter the Festival precinct.